palantir/workshop-iframe-custom-widget/README.md

 You can dynamically control the maximum height of your iframe when embedded in Workshop using the `setAutoMaxHeight` function that's returned as part of the workshop context.
 This allows your application to adjust its container height based on content changes, user interactions, or any other factors.

-**Important Note:** The `setAutoMaxHeight` function only works when the Workshop widget's height is set to "auto (max)" in the Workshop widget settings.
-If the max height configured in Workshop is less than the height sent by `setAutoMaxHeight`, the Workshop max height will override it, and the custom application widget will have a scroll bar for the difference between heights.
+**Important Note:** The `setAutoMaxHeight` function only works when the Workshop widget's height is set to "Auto (max)" in the Workshop widget's "Display" settings.
+If the max height configured in Workshop is less than the height sent by `setAutoMaxHeight`, the Workshop max height will override it, and the custom application widget will likely include a scroll bar to account for the overflow.

 ### Basic Usage